I agree with the Irish left mainly on civil liberties

 one of the things that America shares with its most ferocious enemies."

-- providing the intellectual support for an inward-looking,
+the political and intellectual support for an inward-looking,

 "anti-imperialist", anti-foreign companies, anti-capitalist,